hero background image

 • Lead segmentation to launch email marketing campaigns targeting each segment with personalized messages

-• Predictive lead scoring based on past performance and other criteria and automated assignment to a suitable sales agent according to quotas and segments
+• Predictive lead scoring based on past performance and other criteria and automated assignment to the suitable sales agent according to quotas and segments

 • Opportunity management features to plan and schedule meetings, calls, and other activities for each opportunity